Huegoxaga/notes/algorithm/practice.md

           # Creating Dictionary for Lookup
           ROMAN_CHAR = {1000: "M", 900: "CM", 500: "D", 400: "CD", 100: "C", 90: "XC", 50: "L", 40: "XL", 10: "X", 9: "IX", 5: "V", 4: "IV", 1: "I"}
           raw_str = ''
-          for base, char in ROMAN_CHAR.keys(): # Use base number from 1000 to 1 for division raw_str += char * (num // base) # Use result from floor division to generate Roman string from left to right num %= base # Use the remainder to generate remaining string return raw_str
+          for base, char in ROMAN_CHAR.items(): # Use base number from 1000 to 1 for division raw_str += char * (num // base) # Use result from floor division to generate Roman string from left to right num %= base # Use the remainder to generate remaining string return raw_str